learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 ![Happy Album Cover](https://curriculum-content.s3.amazonaws.com/web-development/html-album-cover/MOCKUP.jpg)

-In the industry, frontend developers are typically given specs just like this from the product team and then asked to write the code to make a website look just like the spec.
+In the industry, front-end developers are typically given specs just like this from the product team and then asked to write the code to make a website look just like the spec.
 Today, you're the developer and Pharrell is the product team.